Role: Lead Compositor Software: Nuke, After Effects. Compositors: Brinton Jaecks, Scott Crawford, Kevin Kim.

-I had the incredible honor of being the Nuke Lead Compositor on quite a few of these Pokémon spots in my time at We Are Royale.
-You can scroll down and watch every single one of them!
-It was a pleasure working alongside great Nuke artists everytime we had a new Pokémon project at the studio.
-Each artist helped elevate the quality of these spots.
+I had the privilege of being the Lead Nuke Compositor on many of these Pokémon TCG trailers during my time at We Are Royale.
+It was a real pleasure working alongside many great Nuke artists on these spots.
+Each artist helped elevate the quality of the final product.

 Pokémon Sun & Moon - Ultra Prism

 Pokémon - Sun & Moon

 Pokémon - Steam Siege

 Pokémon - Break Point